HexaEightTeam/session-js-spa-https/README.md

 **[Sessions Demo on mobirisesite.com](https://hexaeight-session.mobirisesite.com) - Fully functional authentication Site was built using Mobirise Free desktop tool and published to their site using the Publish feature.**

-**[Sessions Demo on nicepage.io](https://hexaeight-session.nicepage.io/) - Site was built using NicePage Free desktop tool and published to their site.
-(Post authentication capabilities will be added to site shortly for demo purposes)**
+**[Sessions Demo on nicepage.io](https://hexaeight-session.nicepage.io/) - Site was built using NicePage Free desktop tool and published to their site.**

 Framework Demos :